lionelschiepers/DemoMinimalAPI/README.md

 # Minimal API Demo

-This project demonstrates a simple Minimal API using .NET 9.0.
+This project demonstrates a simple Minimal API using .NET 9.0.\
 It integrates:
 - Swagger/OpenAPI for API documentation and testing
 - Scalar for interactive API exploration
 - Health checks for monitoring the application's status.
 - Application Insights for telemetry and logging.
 - Serilog for structured logging.
-- xUnit for unit testing.
 - Security headers for enhanced security.

 # Author